-In 2020/21, 87 pharmacies provided the service with 2,930 patients accessing the service.
-This is a decrease of 22% compared to the same period last year where 3,771 patients accessed the service; this decrease is likely to have been as a result of COVID-19 pandemic lockdown restrictions.
+In the first 6 months of 2020/21 81 pharmacies provided the service with 1,507 patients accessing the service.
+This is a decrease of 27% compared to the same period last year where 1,912 patients accessed the service, this decrease is likely to have been caused by COVID-19 pandemic lockdown restrictions.

-Figure 5m - Monthly EC Activity 2020/21
+Figure 5k - Monthly EC Activity in the first 6 months of 2020/21

-Figure 5m shows the monthly Emergency Contraception claims in 2020/21.
-With 84 pharmacies currently accredited to provide the Emergency Contraception service, this represents a high level of distribution.
+The graph above shows the monthly Emergency Contraception claims for the first 6 months of 2020/21.

+With 79 pharmacies currently accredited to provide the Emergency Contraception service, this represents a high level of distribution.
 However, Map 5.1.13 does indicate gaps in the service in South Ceredigion and North Pembrokeshire localities.